 From Friday 22 until Sunday 24 April the Eindhoven University of Technology campus will be transformed into a festival terrain as the university celebrates its sixtieth birthday.
 Technology, innovation, music, art, debate, science and a highly varied food line-up will turn the campus into a living landscape where young and old, students and staff, locals and non-locals get together.

-Take a look at the Districts of Creativity Network colleagues, who will be joining the Reverse Mission 2016 to Brabant.
+Have a look at the Districts of Creativity Network colleagues who joined the Reverse Mission 2016 to Brabant.

 Brabant is easy to reach via one of the Dutch international airports: Amsterdam Schiphol, Eindhoven or Rotterdam.
 Travelling via Weeze Airport (Germany) is also an option – the airport provides a shuttle bus connection from Weeze to Eindhoven.
 Please find the location of the four airports on the map below.